 Using geolocation and AB Tasty, marketers breeze through crafting a message about product availability in the nearest store, opening hours or sales events.

-Agile personalisation tools are often put out to pasture during Christmas, although they needn’t be.
+Agile personalisation and A/B testing platforms are often put out to pasture during Christmas, although they needn’t be.
 Testing and personalisation are very different.
 While the first is about learning, the latter is about acting swiftly – which is especially appropriate at Christmas.

 Sources: Deloitte, Statistica, Business Insider